Skip to content

 Well, to be honest, I never actually set out to buy a printing company!
 It happened almost by accident.
 I was trying to help a bankrupt friend whose family had owned the printing factory for over a century, but he left me with the whole situation.
 Luckily, I managed to fix things and eventually sold the business to a competitor.
 That left me with these incredible, empty 19th-century listed premises right in the heart of the Champagne region.

-Three people stand by a brown off-road vehicle in a vineyard, toasting with glasses of white wine.
-One man pours wine as the other man and a woman smile, with green hills visible in the background.
+Three people stand by a brown SUV in a vineyard, smiling and clinking wine glasses while a man pours wine.
+Rolling green hills are visible in the background.

 What are the key brand values of Brimoncourt?

-A red metal box styled like a fuel can, open to reveal a wooden interior holding two champagne flutes and a bottle of Champagne.
-Two filled glasses stand in front, with a cork and a scenic landscape in the background.
+A red box styled like a fuel canister is open on a table, revealing two champagne glasses and a bottle inside.
+Nearby are another champagne bottle, two filled glasses, and a cork, with a scenic countryside in the background.

-A woman in a green sweater and brown boots sits on a Land Rover with a glass of white wine.
-An open bottle is beside her, and a vineyard stretches into the distance along a dirt road.
+A woman in a green sweater and brown boots sits on a brown Land Rover with an open door, holding a glass of white wine.
+A wine bottle rests nearby.
+In the background, there are fields and a country road.

 Tell us about the range of champagnes you produce at Brimoncourt.
 We particularly enjoyed the Blanc de Blancs!